nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Command Line Installation
 -------------------------

+These commands are available only after you have downloaded and unpacked the ownCloud archive, and before you complete the installation.

 You can install ownCloud entirely from the command line.
 After downloading the tarball and copying ownCloud into the appropriate directories, or after installing ownCloud packages (See